-Dojang Rules
+Dojang Rules at TKD Wellness

-Please review and follow the rules for safety and to remain loyal to Taekwondo culture.
-It is important for parents to review these rules with your children to ensure proper understanding.
+Please review and follow the rules for your safety and to remain loyal to Taekwondo culture.
+It is important for parents to review these rules with your children to ensure proper understanding of the rules.

-- 1. Respect masters & instructors and follow their directions.
-Demonstrated by: - Respond "Yes/No, Sir, or Ma'am" in conversation with instructors. - Bow when entering and leaving the training area. - Face away from the Instructor and flags when tying belt or fixing your uniform. - Ask permission to enter class if student arrives late for training. - 2.
+- Respect masters & instructors (aka coaches) and follow their directions.
+Demonstrated by: - Responding "Yes/No, Sir, or Ma'am" in conversation with instructors. - Bow when entering and leaving the training area (e.g., mats). - Face away from the Instructor and flags when tying belt or fixing your uniform. - · Ask permission to enter or exit class if student arrives late for training or needs to be excused to go to restroom or leave early. - 2.
 Respect fellow students and parents.
-Demonstrated by: - Have fun but avoid unnecessary conversation. - 3.
-Respect yourself.
-Demonstrated by: - Maintain a clean uniform and good hygiene as it is a reflection of the student's pride. - Encouraging and being kind to your self. - 4.
-Report all injuries to the Instructor. - 5.
+Demonstrated by: - Have fun but avoid unnecessary conversation. - Do not talk while instructors are talking or running training drills - Respect yourself.
+Demonstrated by: - Maintain a clean uniform and good hygiene as it is a reflection of the student's pride. - Use positive self talk and be encouraging and kind to yourself. - Report all injuries to the Instructor. - 5.
 Students are to use martial arts skills learned in Taekwondo Wellness for protection only.